msindev/Bookstore-Manager/README.md

 # Bookstore-Manager
-Bookstore Manager is a book storing management software made in Python and uses the sqlite3 library.
+Bookstore Manager is a book information storing management software made in Python and uses the sqlite3 library.

 This program has features of -
 1. Adding a new book record